tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

-The read and write caps in a given directory node are separate URIs, and can't be assumed to point to the same object even if they were retrieved in the same operation (although the webapi server attempts to ensure this in most cases).
+The read and write caps in a given directory node are separate URIs, and can't be assumed to point to the same object even if they were retrieved in the same operation (although the web-API server attempts to ensure this in most cases).
 If you need to rely on that property, you should explicitly verify it.
 More generally, you should not make assumptions about the internal consistency of the contents of mutable directories.
 As a result